How Much Do Snake Plants Cost?

 Now that you know they're easy to grow, it's crucial to plant your snake plant in the correct size pot.
 Generally, snake plants prefer to grow "tightly" in their planter.

-So, if you're snake plant is smaller, a six-inch pot will most likely suffice.
+So, if your snake plant is smaller, a 6-inch pot will most likely suffice.
 If you want to repot your snake plant in a year or two, you can move up to an eight-inch planter.

 Your pot also doesn't need to be super deep.
 This plant species prefers to spread horizontally, so if anything, try to find a wider pot.

-It's also important to ensure your planter has a drain hole.
+It's also important to ensure your planter has drainage holes.
 As we said, snake plants need good drainage, so issues could arise if your planter doesn't have anywhere for excess water to escape.

 Do Snake Plants Grow Fast?